Grainger County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. bench trial: If a plea agreement cannot be reached, your case will proceed to trial.
-You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+- Jury vs. Bench Trial: If you and the prosecution cannot reach a plea agreement, your case will proceed to trial.
+You have the right to choose between a jury trial, where a panel of citizens decides your guilt or innocence, or a bench trial, where the judge makes the decision.

-• What the prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This involves presenting evidence such as blood alcohol content (BAC) results, field sobriety test performance, and witness testimony.
+- What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence such as police testimony, breathalyzer or blood test results, and witness statements.

 First Offense